Access these resources with your WNPL library card!

 Thinking about life after high school?
 Find the right school, prepare for entrance exams and search for financial aid.

 ACT/SAT Test Prep – Get a feel for the questions and experience exam-like conditions before taking the real test!
-The library offers free ACT and SAT practice exams throughout the year.
+Head here to see when upcoming test prep events are and how to register.

 Gale Courses – Gale offers the courses SAT/ACT Test Prep 1 (reading, writing, English & science) & SAT/ACT Test Prep 2 (math).
 Each course is instructor-led and lasts 6 weeks–two lessons are made available each week.

-If you need help factoring a polynomial after school, you can connect to an algebra tutor.
+Tutor.com – If you need help factoring a polynomial after school, you can connect to an algebra tutor.
 If you need help balancing a chemical equation, you can work with a chemistry tutor.
-This online service is available from 3:00-11:00pm daily–you never need an appointment.
-You will need to have your WNPL library card number available to login to the site.
+This online service is available from 3:00-11:00pm daily; you never need an appointment.

 - The Princeton Review College Guide – Find the college that’s right for you!